 Play is the serious work.
 Play is an act of resistance.

 Ever heard the word ‘playtivism’?
 Sounds more fun than activism, right?
-Yana Buhrer Tavanier coined the term in 2018 when writing her TED talk, ‘How to recover from activism burnout’ (which has now been watched nearly two million times), to explain in one memorable term how we need art and whimsy to encourage solutions for social change.
+Yana Buhrer Tavanier coined the term in 2018 when writing her TED talk, ‘How to recover from activism burnout’ (a powerful watch, which has now been viewed nearly two million times) to explain in one memorable term how we need art and whimsy to encourage solutions for social change.